 NET Power is a clean energy technology company that has developed a novel power generation system (which we refer to as the NET Power Cycle) designed to produce clean, reliable and low-cost electricity from natural gas while capturing virtually all atmospheric emissions.
 Old NET Power was founded in 2010 and methodically progressed the technology from a theoretical concept to reality with the construction and commissioning of the Demonstration Plant.
-The NET Power Cycle is designed to inherently capture CO2 while producing virtually no air pollutants such as SOx, NOx, and other particulates.
-It is nearly immune to differences in altitude, humidity and temperature and can be a net water producer rather than consumer, which can facilitate project siting and operation in a variety of climates.
+The NET Power Cycle is designed to inherently capture CO_2 while producing virtually and temperature and can be a net water producer rather than consumer, which can facilitate project siting and operation in a variety of climates.
 It can operate as a traditional baseload power plant, providing reliable electricity to the grid at capacity factors targeted to be above 90%.
-It can also complement intermittent renewables, providing clean dispatchable electricity that can be programmed on demand at the request of power grid operators and according to market needs, while demonstrating substantial improvements in effectiveness, affordability and environmental performance as compared to existing carbon capture technologies for power generation.
+It can also complement intermittent renewables, providing to market needs, while demonstrating substantial improvements in effectiveness, affordability and environmental performance as compared to existing carbon capture technologies for power generation.
 It leverages existing natural gas infrastructure and avoids issues of generation capacity and grid transmission overbuild created by other technologies, helping to further reduce system-wide decarbonization costs.

-The NET Power Cycle is designed to achieve clean, reliable and lowcost electricity generation through NET Power's patented highly recuperative oxy-combustion process.
+The NET Power Cycle is designed to achieve clean, reliable and low-cost electricity generation through NET Power's patented highly recuperative oxy-combustion process.
 This process involves the combination of two technologies:

-- Oxy-combustion, a clean heat generation process in which fuel is mixed with oxygen such that the resulting byproducts from combustion consist of only water and pure CO2; and - Supercritical CO2 power cycle, a closed or semi-closed loop process that replaces the air or steam used in most power cycles with recirculating CO2 at high pressure, as sCO2, producing power by expanding sCO2 continuously through a turbo expander.
+- Oxy-combustion, a clean heat generation process in which fuel is mixed with oxygen such that the resulting byproducts from combustion consist of only water and pure CO2; and - Supercritical CO2 power cycle, a closed or semi-closed loop process that replaces the air or steam used in most power cycles with recirculating CO2 at high pressure, as sCO2, producing power by expanding sCO, continuously through a turbo expander.

-In the NET Power Cycle, $CO_2$ produced in oxy-combustion is immediately captured in a $sCO_2$ cycle that produces electricity.
-As $CO_2$ is added through oxy-combustion and recirculated, excess captured $CO_2$ is siphoned from the cycle at high purity for export to permanent storage or utilization.
+In the NET Power Cycle, CO_2 produced in oxy-combustion is immediately captured in a s CO_2 cycle that produces electricity.
+As CO_2 is added through oxy-combustion and recirculated, excess captured CO_2 is siphoned from the cycle at high purity for export to permanent storage or utilization.